 This should be one of the first guesses when your baby starts crying, especially if you breastfeed.
 Keep in mind that human milk is digested pretty fast and it is possible that your newborn gets hungry sooner than you`d think.

-Usually, other signs accompany the cry for food and by recognizing these, you can avoid the screaming disaster.
+Usually, other signs accompany the cry for food and you can avoid the baby screaming by recognizing these.

 Kelly from kellymom.com says: